 Smt.
 Indira Gandhi

-She was a woman of courage and herself admired people with the fighting spirit, people who triumphed over handicaps.
+She was a woman of courage and admired people with the fighting spirit, people who triumphed over handicaps.
 For instance, Helen Keller and Douglas Bader.

-Anand Bhawan, Allahabad, was next only to Gandhiji's ashram as the headquarters of the freedom struggle.
+Anand Bhawan, Allahabad, was next only to Gandhi ji's ashram as the headquarters of the freedom struggle.
 Here she came into contact with the great men and women of the time.
-Indeed she was brought up on a diet of freedom.
-When she was only 12, she organised her own "army" to liberate the country: it was called the Vanar Sena.
+When she was only 12, she mobilized the children to help liberate the country.
+Her army of child volunteers was called the ‘Vanar Sena’.

 She received her formal education at Poona’s Santiniketan and in Europe, but her real education was in the political life she was to later lead.
 She married Feroze Gandhi in 1942.